MGHollander/zsh-dotfiles/docs/VALET-INSTALLATION.md

 ### Configure PHP to send mail to MailHog

-Go to `/usr/local/etc/php/X.X/conf.d` (X.X stands for the PHP version valet is using), create `mailhog.ini` and add the config below.
+Run `php --ini` to see which ini files PHP is using and copy the path in which additional .ini files are saved.

+Run `/usr/local/etc/php/X.X/conf.d/mailhog.ini` and add the config below (replace the X.X with you PHP version or change the path if it does not match the result from above's command).

 ```
 ; Use mailhog for sending emails